Resonant modal approximation of time-domain elastic scattering from nano-bubbles in elastic materials: Introduction

-In the physical setup, the third condition in \eqref{S:Lame} presents the continuity of the normal component of the displacement field on the boundary $\partial D$ and the fourth condition signifies the continuity of the stress across the boundary $\partial D$; see \cite{Li2022Minnaert}.
+In the physical setup, the first equation in \eqref{S:Lame} is known as the Lam\'{e} system which describes the propagation of elastic deformation, whereas the second one is the wave equation which governs the acoustic wave propagation.
+The elastic and acoustic fields are coupled together via the kinematic and dynamic interface conditions as seen in \cite{BGL2018,zhang2022time}.
+The third condition in \eqref{S:Lame} presents the continuity of the normal component of the displacement field on the boundary $\partial D$, whereas the fourth one signifies the continuity of the stress across the boundary $\partial D$; see \cite{Li2022Minnaert}.
 Denote by $\hat{\tilde{\mathbf{u}}}^{\mathrm{in}}$ an outgoing elastic point source to

 The radiation condition in \eqref{S:Lame} designates the following two asymptotic relations as $|\tilde{\boldsymbol x}|\rightarrow+\infty$:

 where